dhoyle/splicedocs-jekyll/pages/Tutorials/Security/Authorization.md

 ## Revoking Privileges

-Use the &nbsp;[`REVOKE`](sqlref_statements_revoke.html) statement to revoke privileges on schemas, tables and routines.
+Use the &nbsp;[`REVOKE`](sqlref_statements_revoke.html) statement to revoke privileges on schemas, tables, and routines.

 When a privilege is revoked from a user: